$25 Million Gift in Total to Establish Simpson Querrey Institute for EpigeneticsRead the story

 The institute brings together experts in biochemistry, molecular genetics, computational biology, fundamental biology, epidemiology and clinical medicine to develop foundational insights about how environmental conditions – including emotional experiences, chemical exposure, obesity, exercise, diet and drug therapies – impact the human genome using sophisticated molecular, biochemical and computational methods.

 Uncoupling Histone H3K4 Trimethylation From Transcription

-Members of Northwestern University’s Simpson Querrey Center for Epigentics (SQE) receive invitations to join faculty from both campuses in coming together to engage in collaborative discussions at regularly hosted seminars and events.
+Members of Northwestern University’s Simpson Querrey Institute for Epigenetics (SQE) receive invitations to join faculty from both campuses in coming together to engage in collaborative discussions at regularly hosted seminars and events.
 Membership is open to all faculty, clinicians, students and staff.

 Our work is supported by the generosity of University trustees and supporters Louis A. Simpson ’58 and Kimberly K. Querrey.
-For more than a decade, Simpson and Querrey have consistently supported Northwestern and made possible many strategic initiatives, including the forthcoming Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, a 14-story, 600,000-square-foot building that will significantly expand Feinberg’s biomedical research enterprise.
+For more than a decade, Simpson and Querrey have consistently supported Northwestern and made possible many strategic initiatives, including the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, a 14-story, 600,000-square-foot building that significantly expanded Feinberg’s biomedical research enterprise.

 4:00 PM - 5:00 PM